fredpaist/laravel-test-application/readme.md

 ## How to set up:
-This is developed with docker and vessel shipping container: https://vessel.shippingdocker.com/ I made simple bash script to set up this application easily.
+This is developed with Docker and Vessel shipping container: https://vessel.shippingdocker.com/ I made simple bash script to set up this application easily.
 - git clone
 - cd into cloned folder.